mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 ### <span class="jumptarget"> Receiving webhook callbacks </span>

-You'll need to build an application and configure your server to receive the callback, which we send when events are triggered.
+You'll need to build an application, and configure your server, to receive the callback that we send when events are triggered.

 <aside class="notice">
-<span class="aside-notice-hd">NOTE:</span>
+<span class="aside-notice-hd">One-Minute Timeout</span><br><br>
-It can take up to one minute for BigCommerce to start sending <code>POST</code> requests to your callback URI following the creation of a webhook.
+Following the creation of a webhook, it can take up to one minute for BigCommerce to start sending <code>POST</code> requests to your callback URI.
 </aside>

 #### <span class="jumptarget"> Lightweight callback payload </span>